Wigner function shapelets: Symplectic representation of astronomical images: Introduction

 In this paper, we construct shapelets in the phase space described by the transverse coordinate on the image plane $\boldsymbol{\theta} = (\theta_x,\theta_y)$ and its conjugate momentum by $\boldsymbol{p} = (p_x,p_y)$, given the symplectic structure as $(\btheta,\bptheta) \in \mathrm{Sp}(4,\mathbb{R})$.
-In the phase space, a galaxy image is represented by its Wigner function \cite{Wigner1932}\footnote{The Wigner function is often referred to as the Wigner–Ville distribution, following the work of J.~Ville in \cite{Ville1948}.}, and then we will claim that the shapelets that expands the Wigner function of the image, \textit{Wigner Function Shapelets} (WFS), provides a natural basis with preserving symplectic geometry \cite{Wigner1932,Schleich2001,Leonhardt1997,LvovskyRaymer2009,Weedbrook2012}.
-The Wigner function $W(\btheta,\bptheta)$ plays a central role in quantum physics as a quasi-probability distribution, namely the phase-space representation of the density operator which governs the evolution of a system in quantum mechanics.
-Hence it obeys the quantum Liouville (Moyal) flow that exhibits the conservation of information \cite{Groenewold1946,Moyal1949}, whose classical limit with $\hbar \rightarrow 0$\footnote{In this paper, we introduce $\lambdabar$ instead of $\hbar$ that denotes the scale where "quantisation" of the image is given, following the notation \cite{SimonAgarwal2000}.
+In the phase space, an astronomical image is represented by its Wigner function \cite{Wigner1932}\footnote{The Wigner function is often referred to as the Wigner-Ville distribution, following the work of J.~Ville in \cite{Ville1948}.}, and then we will claim that the shapelets that expand the Wigner function of the image, \textit{Wigner function shapelets} (WFSs), provides a natural basis with preserving symplectic geometry \cite{Wigner1932,Schleich2001,Leonhardt1997,LvovskyRaymer2009,Weedbrook2012}.
+The Wigner function $W(\btheta,\bptheta)$ plays a central role in quantum physics as a quasiprobability distribution, namely the phase-space representation of the density operator which governs the evolution of a system in quantum mechanics.
+Hence, it obeys the quantum Liouville (Moyal) flow that exhibits the conservation of information \cite{Groenewold1946,Moyal1949}, whose classical limit with $\hbar \rightarrow 0$\footnote{In this paper, we introduce $\lambdabar$ instead of $\hbar$ that denotes the scale where "quantization" of the image is given, following the notation \cite{SimonAgarwal2000}.
 We will describe this in more detail in Sec.~\ref{ssec:choice_lambdabar}.} is nothing but the classical Liouville equation.
-Crucially, because the Wigner function is bilinear in the underlying field, the Wigner-Weyl transform provides a unitary correspondence, i.e., the Stratonovich-Weyl correspondence\cite{Weyl1927,Stratonovich1956,VarillyGraciaBondia1989,BrifMann1999}, between Hilbert–Schmidt operators on the underlying Hilbert space and square-integrable functions on phase space \cite{HilleryEtAl1984,Folland1989, Schleich2001}.
-Within this representation, one can construct a Hilbert–Schmidt space spanned by the bilinear products of HG or LG modes.
+Crucially, because the Wigner function is bilinear in the underlying field, the Wigner-Weyl transform provides a unitary correspondence, i.e., the Stratonovich-Weyl correspondence\cite{Weyl1927,Stratonovich1956,VarillyGraciaBondia1989,BrifMann1999}, between Hilbert-Schmidt operators on the underlying Hilbert space and square-integrable functions on phase space \cite{HilleryEtAl1984,Folland1989, Schleich2001}.
+Within this representation, one can construct a Hilbert-Schmidt space spanned by the bilinear products of HG or LG modes.
 These modes, being orthogonal and complete by construction, offer a natural basis in which both image structure and its lensing-induced distortions can be decomposed and quantified, namely the WFS.